 The importance of experience

-ACCA’s practical experience requirements are vital parts of the CAT and ACCA Qualification.
+ACCA’s Practical Experience Requirements are vital parts of the Certified Accounting Technician (CAT) and ACCA qualifications.
 They provide frameworks that support sustainable improvements in workplace performance and create more motivated and valuable employees.

 As an employer of ACCA trainees, you play a vital role in ensuring trainees gain appropriate work experience and in supporting the relationship between trainees and their workplace mentors.

 By supporting ACCA trainees in achieving the PER (Practical Experience Requirement standards), you are sending out a clear message that your organisation is committed to employees’ development.

 Practical experience supervisors – those who oversee trainees’ achievements of ACCA performance objectives – can also gain job satisfaction from seeing their trainees’ performance improve.

 To achieve ACCA membership a trainee has to complete the ACCA exams, the Professional Ethics module and the PER, which includes: